-Macquarie Grammar School is a unique school that is located in the central business district of Sydney.
-In 2004 it was felt that the best location for a new vibrant Independent School would be where transport options would be best for students to commute daily to and from school easily and quickly.
-With the rail, bus and light rail networks all diverging to the centre of Sydney, it was decided that Town Hall would be the best and prime location to locate and establish a high school.
+Macquarie Grammar School is a supportive and unique school that is located in the heart of Sydney's CBD.
+The school originated in 2004 as the Board felt that the best location for a new vibrant Independent School would be is where transport links are best for students to commute daily to and from school easily and quickly.
+With the rail, bus and light rail networks all converging to the centre of Sydney, it was decided that Town Hall would be the prime location to locate and establish a co-educational high school.
 Schools are constantly evolving and are always exploring how to make the classroom a meaningful and genuine learning environment that mimics society and the working world.
-With the multi-national and large corporate Australian companies having their main offices in Sydney, the stock exchange being positioned just up the road in Martin Place, the Law Courts and NSW Parliament within walking distance in Macquarie Street, the NSW Art Gallery and the open playing fields just a stones throw away from us at the Doman, the Powerhouse Museum at Ultimo. the Ian Thorpe Aquatic Centre in Darling Harbour, this places the school in a fortunate position to exploit the use of these facilities and bring the mobile classroom to life.
+With the multi-national and large corporate Australian companies having their main offices in Sydney, the stock exchange being positioned just up the road in Martin Place, the Law Courts and NSW Parliament within walking distance in Macquarie Street, the NSW Art Gallery and the open playing fields just a stones throw away from us at the Domain, the Powerhouse Museum at Ultimo, the Ian Thorpe Aquatic Centre in Darling Harbour, this places the school in a fortunate position to exploit the use of these magnificent facilities and bring the mobile classroom to life.
 It's not uncommon for our students to be visiting these sites throughout the year as part of enriching their classroom experience.

-The School underwent an administrative restructure with the positions of Director of Curriculum and Director of Welfare being introduced clearly delineating the roles of student and staff welfare and curriculum.
-The school attained its registration and accreditation for ELICOS and the ELICOS Programme was fully reviewed and refined leading to changes in the High School Preparation Programme for both the Pre-Intermediate and Intermediate levels.
-In the area of student welfare two scheduled home visitations took place in April and September, which led to better observation and monitoring of homestay arrangements and quality of service.
-The student attendance process was reviewed and changes were introduced that led to improved student monitoring and academic outcomes.
+The School underwent an administrative restructure in 2016 with the positions of Director of Curriculum and Director of Welfare being introduced clearly delineating the roles of student and staff welfare and the curriculum.
+In 2017 these roles were evaluated and this brought about a more focussed approach to student welfare and improvements in classroom methodology.
+ELICOS continued its curriculum review and the programmes were adjusted to encompass a more holistic approach to learning the English language.
+In the area of student welfare two scheduled home visitations continued to take place in April and September, and the school was able to deal with homestay issues quickly and further developed a link between the Homestay Host and the School.
+Daily monitoring of student attendance, regular counselling and contact with parents and guardians, led to improved student academic outcomes.

-Our Year 12 2016 cohort maintained the School's HSC ranking within the Top 100 Schools' List, ranked 70th, which is an improvement upon 2015 but most importantly nearly all of our students matriculated to university.
+Our Year 12 2017 cohort maintained the School's high academic focus by being ranked amongst the top 150 schools in NSW, ranked 149th but most importantly nearly all of our students matriculated to university.
 As a fully comprehensive non-selective school, this is an outstanding achievement and a credit to both the students and their teachers.
-Congratulations to our 2016 Year 12 cohort.
-A magnificent set of results!
+Congratulations to our 2017 Year 12 cohort.
+A wonderful set of results from a hardworking cohort of students.